Mt. Hiwi Trust Archived News and Events Diary

 After much hard work and perseverance the NHF have approved our application for funding!
 This means we can now go ahead and finalise purchase details for the land.
 Well done to all involved.

-towards getting the whole property fenced, minimalising and controlling risk
+work towards getting the whole property fenced, minimalising and

 (Click the paper name to see a jpg of the article as the papers don't archive these articles on the net. )

 We are pleased with this media coverage which brings our total media coverage to:

 Wanganui Chronicle Articles - 1

 Patea & Waverley Press - 1

 Members of the Wanganui Regional Museum's Botanical Group visited with members of the Trust, and started an inventory of different plants.
 An exciting project and we look forward to further progress with this.

 There will be a media "campaign" starting in the middle of October which will coincide with a series of talks we will be giving.
 The main focus of this campaign will be in Wanganui and New Plymouth although it is likely we will hold a meeting here in Wellington.